 If you select jewelry that is timeless, it also means that you’ll likely be able to wear it again.
 A diamond tennis bracelet is something you can wear with anything.
 Purchase a piece you can wear as a reminder of your special day.
 This jewelry could eventually be an heirloom, which makes it even more special.

 To find a piece that you love, it’s beneficial to know what you are wearing.
 Wait to shop for jewelry until you have your dress picked out.
-The Vanscoy, Maurer & Bash team can help you find jewelry that pairs well with your dress.
+The Vanscoy, Maurer & Bash team here in Lancaster, PA can help you find jewelry that pairs well with your dress.

 That being said, you only get to wear your dress once, and you want it to be the main focus of your wedding day look.
-Therefore, your jewelry should complement your dress style.
+Therefore, your jewelry should complement your dress style and not take away from it.
 For example, statement diamond earrings or a short necklace are beautiful pieces of jewelry for strapless gowns.

-In addition to your style, don’t forget about color.
+In addition to the style of your dress, don’t forget about its color.
 Certain dress colors look best with certain metals.
 Failing to consider dress color could mean your jewelry clashes.